 From the literature, it becomes clear that segmentation methods play a fundamental role in learning long-horizon tasks, since sub-tasks encoding the segments allow learning higher-level models easily by offloading the low-level training.
 This idea has been explored in \cite{li_hierarchical_2021}, where pre-defined segments are identified on the demonstrations and used for learning sequential and hierarchical policies with reduced complexity.

-To create segments from full demonstrations are provided by the user, a common approach is to use \glspl{hmm}-based methods, an idea firstly introduced in \cite{fox_bayesian_2009}, where a non-parametric model handles multi-scale segmentation due to its hierarchical auto-regressive nature.
+To create segments from full demonstrations provided by the user, a common approach is to use \glspl{hmm}-based methods, an idea first introduced in \cite{fox_bayesian_2009}, where a non-parametric model handles multi-scale segmentation due to its hierarchical auto-regressive nature.
 Bayesian inference has been used for segmentation and estimating their number automatically based on velocity profiles \cite{gutzeit2022unsupervised}.
 Furthermore, \cite{figueroa2018physically} considers the physical constraints of robotic manipulator trajectories to create an asymptotically stable dynamical system encoding the desired robot behavior.
-Nevertheless, these methods require the user to provide full demonstrations beforehand, without addressing the challenges that it imposes on the human teachers.
+Nevertheless, these methods require the user to provide full demonstrations beforehand, without addressing the challenges that they impose on the human teachers.

 When learning from a human teacher, there are two important aspects to consider.
 The first, and the focus of the literature mentioned above, is the learning efficiency due to the quality and scarcity of demonstrations that human teachers can produce and how they affect the policy learning \cite{mandlekar2021matters}.
 The second are human aspects impacting the teaching, e.g., comfort, preferences, and safety, during the training sessions, which require user studies to evaluate.